 Top 5 Largest Man Made Wonders of the World

-The man began to create miracles from ancient times through his unique power of creativity.
-If you look around, we can see many man-made miracles that correspond to the spirit and artistic power.
+The man began to create miracles in ancient times through his unique power of creativity.
+If you look around, you can see many man-made miracles that correspond to spirit and artistic power.
 The earliest lists of the Seven Wonders of Antiquity were created by ancient Hellenic tourists more than 2000 years ago.

 Colosseum of Rome, Italy